March 16th 2018

 In the first few months I would constantly walk into rooms and forget why.
 I put my keys in the fridge and the milk in the washing machine.
 I cried all the time - one time in the doctor’s waiting room I saw a TV ad for baby bubble bath and started weeping uncontrollably.
 I’d sometimes feel dizzy, like I was falling.
 And obviously I’d fight anyone in the street who claimed to be tired but was not the mother of a small baby (no, dads don’t count).

 It doesn’t get much better when they get bigger, either - tiredness simply becomes a way of life.
 The days are long and physically tiring, there’s an enforced early start in the morning and no such thing as a weekend.
-And I’m lucky - my daughter doesn’t make a peep until 7am, whereas my friend Clare says her toddler wakes at 5am “on a good day”.
+And I’m lucky - as a baby my daughter didn’t make a peep until 7am, whereas my friend Clare says her toddler wakes at 5am “on a good day”.

 The upshot of all this is that you quickly become obsessed with sleep.
 Obsessed!
-So I wasn’t surprised when Dr Guy Meadows told me that The Sleep Book, which was published in February, reached number one on the Amazon bestsellers list.
+So I wasn’t surprised when Dr Guy Meadows told me that The Sleep Book reached number one on the Amazon bestsellers list.

-As well as writing a book about sleep Dr Meadows runs The Sleep School, has created a sleep app and does private consultations at the uber-swanky Corinthia Hotel in London (rich mums: go there now).
+As well as writing a book about sleep Dr Meadows runs The Sleep School, has created a sleep app and does private sleep consultations.
 He has seen more than 4,000 clients who are struggling to sleep, so he knows a bit about tiredness and what it does to you.
 “After just one bad night of sleep your memory recall goes down 40 per cent,” he says.
 “Creativity is reduced by two thirds.
 Stress and irritability go up 70 per cent.
 Your reaction times, focus and concentration are all reduced.”

-And don’t even think about operating heavy machinery: “There was a study done the other day showing that the tiredness levels you’re experiencing are equivalent to being completely intoxicated with alcohol.
+And don’t even think about operating heavy machinery: “There was a study done showing that the tiredness levels you’re experiencing are equivalent to being completely intoxicated with alcohol.
 That’s enough to affect your ability to drive safely.
 That’s the amount of sleep deprivation that occurs in new parents.”

 In other words, you’ve got a pretty good excuse for being a gibbering wreck after you have a baby.
 But I’m not sure the insomnia doc can help me - after all, I don’t struggle to get to sleep, more to stay awake.
 “The problem is that you’re basically passing out,” says Dr Meadows.
 “You go straight into a very deep sleep, and that means that you’re not spending enough time in a phase called REM.”